-A careful perusal of our many exchanges leads us to think that a better state of affairs exists here than anywhere else in the south, and we attribute it to the absence of troops.
+A careful perusal of our many exchanges leads us to timik that a better state of anims exists here than anywhere else in the south, and we attribute it to the absence of troops.
 We have had no garrison for months, and the result is that things are working harmoniously and smoothly.
 The painful fact, however, becomes daily more apparent that the supply of laborers is not nearly equal to the demand.
-Surely there are not more acres under cultivation now than before the war, yet there seems to be a demand equal to at least thirty per cent, of the old working force.
+Surely there are not more acres under cultivation new than before the war, yet there seems to be a demand equal to at least thirty per cent. of the old working force.
 How is this to be accounted for?
 Have the freedmen emigrated?
-No. The loss by emigration can be accurately estimated, and will not amount to a tithe of the deficit whereas many hands now to the country, are at work many our farms.
-It is a sail deficit, whereas, many hands, new to the country, are at work upon our farms.
+No. The loss by emigration can be accurately estimated, and will not amount to a tithe of the deficit whereas many bands now to the country are not work more our forms.
+It is a sad deficit, whereas, many hands, new to the country, are at work upon our farms.
 It is a sad thing to say, yet we fear the only truthful solution of the problem is to be found in the cem-

-Freedom came upon them rather like a tempest than a sunshower-rather like a curse than a blessing.
+Preedom came upon them rather like a tempest than a sunshower-rather like a curse than Freedom came upon them rather like a tempest than a sunshower-rather like a curse than a blessing.
 The shackles fell off at the margin of the grave.
 Had their emancipation been gradual it would have been better for the industrial interests of the country-immeasurably better for the recipients of freedom.
 The work that was butchered in a moment could have been well done in a year.
 Hundreds of thousands of God's creatures would have been saved for lives of usefulness.
 However, there is no more thankless journey than a voyage of retrospection.
 The laborers that we have are doing well.
 Their number is insufficient.
-The void can be easily filled with whites who only await the summons of the planter to put their strong hands to the plough and restore the south to its former agricultural properties." strong hands to the plough and restore the south to its former agricultural prosperity.
+The void can be easily filled with whites who only await the summons of the planter to put their tenur hands to the planter to put restore the south to its former agricultural prosperity." strong hands to the plough and restore the south to its former agricultural prosperity.